Ultra Zero Fight: Shining Zero

-Five groups of aliens, known as the Darkness Five, discover Zero's capabilities from Glacier.
-Meanwhile, on a distant world, King Silvergon wreaks havoc on a planet that belonged to the Fanegon people.
+Five groups of aliens, known as the Darkness Five, discover Zero's capabilities from Gurashie.
+Meanwhile, on a distant world, King Silvergon wreaks havoc on a planet that belonged to the Fanegon.
 Ultraman Zero interferes and tames it using his LunaMiracle Zero form.

 The Mother of Ultra appears and tells Zero that the Ultimate Force Zero have been turned into bronze statues.
 While investigating, Zero discovers the "Mother of Ultra" is Alien Hipporito Jathar, and that he is also going to be turned into a bronze statue.
 However, he uses this opportunity and finishes Jathar, saving himself and other victims from petrifaction.
 Victory is short-lived as another enemy appears in the form of Alien Temperor Villainous and his pet monster, Tyrant.
 Alien Mefilas Sly takes Pigmon hostage during the battle and attempts to lure Zero to the Monster Graveyard.
-Alien Groza Glocken and Alien Deathre Deathlog join the fight.
+Alien Groza Grocken and Alien Deathre Deathlog join the fight.
 Zero is weakened but aided by Ultimate Force Zero, allowing Zero to race to the Monster Graveyard.
 Zero quickly defeats Sly and frees Pigmon, but the true enemy appears to be Kaiser Darkness, who is actually Ultraman Belial.

 During the fight, Kaiser Darkness is revealed to be an empty shell which houses Belial's restless spirit and eventually possesses Zero.
 As Zero plunges into darkness, Belial massacres the members of the Ultimate Force Zero.
 The real Ultraman Zero is left powerless, while Belial uses his body to lead the Darkness Five in conquest.
 Pigmon bravely tries to stop them, and Belial's attempt to kill Pigmon is mysteriously stopped.
 Zero was able to halt Belial, and brings forth his strongest form, Shining Zero.
 As Belial is expelled, Shining Zero regains control over his body and reverses time to undo the damage caused by Belial, reviving the Ultimate Force Zero.
 This exhausts him and he loses some memories.
 He joins his comrades in returning home as they try to pick a new name for Pigmon.

 After the end credits, it is revealed that Shining Zero's time-reversal technique had also revived Belial.
 Realizing that Zero's strength comes from protecting those dear to him, Belial undertakes to make himself stronger while maintaining his leadership in the Darkness Five.
 Jathar is also revealed to have survived his apparent death.